OWASP/owasp-mastg/Document/0x04h-Testing-Code-Quality.md

 ## Testing Code Quality

 Mobile app developers use a wide variety of programming languages and frameworks.
 As such, common vulnerabilities such as SQL injection, buffer overflows, and cross-site scripting (XSS), may manifest in apps when neglecting secure programming practices.

-In the following chapter, we'll provide an overview of the most common vulnerability classes frequently surfacing in mobile apps.
+The same programming flaws may affect both Android and iOS apps to some degree, so we'll provide an overview of the most common vulnerability classes frequently in the general section of the guide.
 In later sections, we will cover OS-specific instances and exploit mitigation features.

-### Testing for Injection Flaws
+### Injection Flaws

 An *injection flaw* describes a class of security vulnerability occurring when user input is inserted into back-end queries or commands.
 By injecting meta characters, an attacker can execute malicious code that is inadvertently interpreted as part of the command or query.
 For example, by manipulating a SQL query, an attacker could retrieve arbitrary database records or manipulate the content of the back-end database.